 This leads to a dilemma: Companies encourage their employees to fail and learn.
 But they expect them not to fail.

 Failures are at best unwanted – at worst systematically concealed, to avoid blame or punishment.
-Pressure is the means of control.
+Pressure is a means of control.
 The result: a fear of failure.

 The prevalence of fear of failure in companies is alarming considering how paralyzing it can be for the companies’ development.